 What’s probably the largest Christmas market in Canada, the Distillery District transforms into the magical Toronto Christmas Market.
 Explore the vendors and indulge in a number of eats and treats as you admire the 19th century architecture.
 It’s easily one of the best Christmas Markets in Canada!
 Once you’ve wandered along all of the cobblestone streets, head to Nathan Phillips Square for the Holiday Fair in the Square.
 Unleash your inner child with the rides and games as you support Epilepsy Toronto.
 Don’t forget to hop on the ice and go for a skate, too!

-Once night falls, head to Ontario Place to experience the brand new Aurora Winter Festival along with the Winter Light Exhibition.
-Enter this magical world and explore the enchanting light displays, amusements, and more.
+Once night falls, head to Exhibition Place to experience the brand new Northern Lights experience.
 It’s as if you’ve been whisked away to an enchanted land like Narnia!
-If you’re addicted to cute photo ops and Christmas lights, a visit to Ontario Place is a must!
+If you’re addicted to cute photo ops and Christmas lights, a visit to the Grand Bizzare is a must.

 Throughout the holiday season, there is also an overwhelming number of one-time events and more are added each year.
 When do the Christmas festivities truly begin?
 I’d say the official kick-off would be the Santa Claus Parade.
 While I’ve never attended myself, I have fond childhood memories of being snuggled up with a hot chocolate by the fire, watching the parade on TV.